music-encoding/guidelines/_guidelines-v3/04-cmn/02-cmnAdditionalMeasureContent/05-cmnArtic/01-cmnArpegGliss.md

 **@staff**, **@layer** and **@tstamp** or the **@startid** and **@endid** attributes to connect it to the affected chord.

-{% include plainExample.html example="./v3/examples/cmn/cmn-sample136.xml" valid="true" %}
+{% include plainExample.html example="examples/cmn/cmn-sample136.xml" valid="true" version=page.version %}

 The usual direction for the performance of an arpeggio is from lowest note to highest,